KAIST-SE-Lab/SIMVA-SoS/README.md

 # More Information

 We are sorry to tell you that related publications are written in Korean.
-If you have any questions or suggesitions, please email us, [mgjin@se.kaist.ac.kr](mailto:mgjin@se.kaist.ac.kr).
+If you have any questions or suggesitions, please email us, [yjshin@se.kaist.ac.kr](mailto:yjshin@se.kaist.ac.kr).
 We are pleased to have talks with you.

 [Mingyu Jin, Donghwan Shin, Junho Kim, Doo-Hwan Bae.
 "System-of-Systems-level Goal Achievement Verification Tool."
 Proceedings of KIISE,  (2017.6): 552-554.](http://www.dbpia.co.kr/Journal/ArticleDetail/NODE07207302)